InternetHealthReport/internet-yellow-pages/README.md

 - Revert changes:
   - if there is only a few modifications to revert, click on 'contributions' on the right-top of the wiki page and then rollback
-  - for reverting the x last changes see: https://www.mediawiki.org/wiki/Manual:Pywikibot/revertbot.py (make sure your bot has the 'Rollback changes to pages' selected in its OAuth permissions)Rollback changes to pages
+  - for reverting the x last changes see: https://www.mediawiki.org/wiki/Manual:Pywikibot/revertbot.py (make sure your bot has the 'Rollback changes to pages' selected in its OAuth permissions)